danielvartan/logolink/.github/CONTRIBUTING.md

 ### Report a Bug 🐛

 Using `logolink` and discovered a bug?
 That's annoying!
 Don't let others have the same experience and report it as an [issue on GitHub][new_issue] so we can fix it.
-A good bug report makes it easier for us to do so, so please include:
+A good bug report makes it easier for us to do so.
+Please include:

 * The content of `utils::sessionInfo()`.
 * Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug (Tip: Use the [reprex](https://reprex.tidyverse.org/) package).
+* Detailed steps to reproduce the bug (tip: Use the [reprex](https://reprex.tidyverse.org/) package).

 ### Improve the Documentation 📖

 Noticed a typo on the website?
 Think a function could use a better example?
-Good documentation makes all the difference, so your help to improve it is very welcome!
+Good documentation makes all the difference.
+Your help to improve it is very welcome!

 #### The Website